(DRAFT) Tiran 5Sh (Sharir) - Upgrading the enemy's tank

 History:

 After the Yom Kippur War; October 24, 1973; the IDF’s Armored Corps was left with an estimate of 1,100 serviceable tanks (from the 1,907 operable tanks they had before the war, 186 being inoperables [check the “Pictures” anex, first photo]).
 The solution?
-Aside from importing more Patton tanks from the US, they also repaired the damaged tanks captured from the Egyptians and the Syrians (which their main battle tanks were T-54, T-55 and T-62 tanks), thanks to this, by the end of 1977, the IDF inventory grew to roughly 3,413 serviceable tanks [check the “Pictures” anex, second photo], which 3 tank brigades consisted of Tiran 4 and Tiran 5 tanks, and 1 tank brigade of Tiran 6 tanks (336 Tiran tanks in service in 1980 [check the “Pictures” anex, third photo].
+Aside from importing more Patton tanks from the US, they also recovered abandoned tanks from the Egyptians and the Syrians (which most of them were not damaged or just a little damaged, but still in operable conditions), which consisted in T-54/55 (more than 200 tanks between these 2 types), T-62 and APCs mainly, thanks to this, by the end of 1977, the IDF inventory grew to roughly 3,413 serviceable tanks [check the “Pictures” anex, second photo], which 3 tank brigades consisted of Tiran 4 and Tiran 5 tanks, and 1 tank brigade of Tiran 6 tanks (336 Tiran tanks in service in 1980 [check the “Pictures” anex, third photo].
+Although other source from Yuval Shahaf states that by the second half of 1970s the IDF had 10 battalions of Tiran 4/Tiran 5-S tanks and 2 battalions of Tiran 6 tanks.
+These battalions were concentrated in the Rafah camps in the south (440th Division) and Mansoura in the north (320th Brigade).

 imagen